-Interestingly, the LEP-II data lifts the two blind directions which are present for LEP-I. These new observables correspond to the pair production of $W$'s, which subsequently leads to four fermion final states, resulting in a number of angular observables at various energies.
+Usage of the LEP-II data lifts the two blind directions which are otherwise present for the EWPO.
+These new observables correspond to the pair production of $W$'s, which subsequently leads to four fermion final states, resulting in a number of angular observables at various energies.
 For the case without including the $\Delta_{CKM}$ constraint, limits on the purely bosonic WCs $C_{HD}$ and $C_{HWB}$ are rather weak and their best-fit comes out to be slightly on the higher side.
 The correlations among the WCs are also generally on the higher side.
-The pulls, however, on the posterior values of the precesion observables are very small showing excellent agreement with the experimental data.
-Like the previous 8 parameter fit, this also worsens the $\Delta_{CKM}$ by increasing the pull to -2.7$\sigma$.
-The inclusion of $\Delta_{CKM}$ constraint in the fit constraints the WCs further, including that of $C_{HD}$ and $C_{HWB}$ along with simultaneously making their best-fit values smaller.
+The pulls, however, on the posterior values of the precision observables are very small showing excellent agreement with the experimental data.
+Like the previous 8 parameter fit, this also worsens the $\Delta_{CKM}$ by increasing the pull to $-2.7\sigma$.
+The inclusion of $\Delta_{CKM}$ constraint (matched to SMEFT at 1-loop level) in the fit constraints the WCs further, including that of $C_{HD}$ and $C_{HWB}$ along with simultaneously making their best-fit values smaller.
 Another peculiar aspect of this fit is that it makes the best-fit value of $C_{ll}$ very small.
-Correlations among the WCs still continues to be on the higher side and the agreement of the posterior values of the precesion observables including $\Delta_{CKM}$ with the experimental data still remains excellent.
+Correlations among the WCs still continues to be on the higher side and the agreement of the posterior values of the precision observables including $\Delta_{CKM}$ with the experimental data still remains excellent.

 Our subsequent aim is to automatise this code with the current observables and make it available for public use very soon.
 Finally, in order to realise a true global fit, we would also be including the LHC observables in future.